|Nagavara Ramarao Narayana Murthy

 Some Lesser Known Facts About N. R. Narayana Murthy

-- His father wanted him to be a civil servant, but Murthy wanted to pursue his career in Engineering.
-He had cleared the IIT entrance exam but was not allowed to join, as his father could not afford to pay for it.
-So he went on to join some local engineering college.
+- His father wanted him to be a civil servant, but Murthy wanted to pursue his career in engineering.
+He had cleared the IIT entrance exam but was not allowed to join, as his father could not afford the fees.
+So, he had to join a local engineering college.

-- Since there were fewer computer engineers back then, he got job offers from a number of firms and organizations: ECIL, Telco, Air India, IIM Ahmedabad.
-Murthy chose the final one where he was paid INR 800 a month for working nearly 20 hours a day.
+- Since there were fewer computer engineers back then, he got job offers from a number of firms and organizations such as ECIL, Telco, Air India, and IIM Ahmedabad.
+Murthy chose the last one i.e., IIM Ahmedabad where he was paid Rs.
+800 a month.

 - After having served as the CEO of Infosys for about 21 years, Murthy stepped down in 2002, giving away his post to Nandan Nilekani.
 Murthy went on to become chairman of the board, a post he quit in 2006.

 - In 2002, he appeared in Zee TV’s talk show Jeena Isi Ka Naam Hai.